Avis-Drone-Labs/FGCS/README.md

 ### Running Backend Manually

+1. `cd radio`
-1. Make sure you're in a virtual environment and all dependencies are installed using `pip install -r requirements.txt`
+2. Make sure you're in a virtual environment and all dependencies are installed using `pip install -r requirements.txt`
-2. `python app.py`
+3. `python app.py`

 #### Creating a virtual environment